Effective and efficient modeling of the hydrodynamics for bacterial flagella: Summary and Conclusions

-We propose a technique to construct the resistance and mobility matrix that takes account of both the near-field lubrication and far-field hydrodynamic interactions of a set of rigid spheres of arbitrary size immersed in a viscous fluid.
-The far-field mobility matrix $\mathcal{M}^{\infty}$ only considers long-range hydrodynamic interactions, and the formulation is exactly the same as the Rotne-Prager-Yamakawa tensor.
-We first invert $\mathcal{M}^{\infty}$ to obtain a far-field approximation to the grand resistance matrix $\mathcal{R}$.
-However, this multi-sphere approximation to the grand resistance matrix still lacks lubrication.
-To include near-field lubrication, we introduce it in a pairwise additive fashion $\mathcal{R}_{2B,lub}$ in the grand resistance matrix.
-However, the lubrication is only available for $\xi\le\min\{\lambda,1/\lambda\}$.
-Thus, our approach to the grand resistance matrix $\mathcal{R}$, which contains both near-field lubrication and far-field multi-sphere interactions, is $\mathcal{R}=(\mathcal{M}^{\infty})^{-1}+\mathcal{R}_{2B,lub}$.
-Once the grand resistance matrix $\mathcal{R}$ is obtained, the grand mobility matrix can be obtained by inverting it, $\mathcal{M}=(\mathcal{R})^{-1}$.
+The TMM proposed by Jeffrey and Onishi does not provide a clear definition of the segmentation point between the near field and the far field when calculating the resistance matrix~\cite{Jeffrey1984}.
+This ambiguity leads to the creation of independent near- and far-field resistance matrices, which results in a gap in the resistance matrix for the intermediate region.
+In this work, we define the segmentation point between the near-field and the far-field precisely as $\xi=\min\{\lambda,1/\lambda\}$.
+We then seamlessly integrate the near- and far-field resistance matrices based on the work of Jeffrey \cite{Jeffrey1984} and Brady \cite{Brady1988} to construct a continuous resistance matrix that covers the entire domain.
+This approach incorporates both near-field lubrication effects and far-field hydrodynamic interactions among a set of rigid spheres of arbitrary size immersed in a viscous fluid.
+The far-field mobility matrix, denoted as $\mathcal{M}^{\infty}$, accounts exclusively for long-range hydrodynamic interactions and is mathematically equivalent to the Rotne-Prager Yamakawa (RPY) tensor.
+Initially, we invert $\mathcal{M}^{\infty}$ to derive a far-field approximation of the grand resistance matrix $\mathcal{R}$.
+However, this approximation for a multi-sphere system does not include lubrication effects.
+To address this limitation, we introduce near-field lubrication effects into the grand resistance matrix in a pairwise additive manner, referred to as $\mathcal{R}_{2B,lub}$.
+It is important to note that lubrication effects are only applicable for $\xi\leqslant\min\{\lambda,1/\lambda\}$.
+Our comprehensive formulation of the grand resistance matrix $\mathcal{R}$, which incorporates both near-field lubrication effects and far-field hydrodynamic interactions, is expressed as $\mathcal{R}=(\mathcal{M}^{\infty})^{-1}+\mathcal{R}_{2B,lub}$.
+Once the grand resistance matrix $\mathcal{R}$ is obtained, the grand mobility matrix can be derived by inverting it, yielding $\mathcal{M}=(\mathcal{R})^{-1}$.
+This technique for constructing the grand resistance matrix offers three main merits: it prevents sphere overlap, approximately satisfies the no-slip boundary condition, and incorporates all long-range interactions.